Kingxukai/linux/Documentation/userspace-api/media/rc/lirc-dev-intro.rst

     ``LIRC_MODE2_FREQUENCY``

-        If measurement of the carrier frequency was enabled with :ref:`lirc_set_measure_carrier_mode` then this packet gives you
+        If measurement of the woke carrier frequency was enabled with :ref:`lirc_set_measure_carrier_mode` then this packet gives you
-        the carrier frequency in Hertz.
+        the woke carrier frequency in Hertz.

     ``LIRC_MODE2_TIMEOUT``

-        When the timeout set with :ref:`lirc_set_rec_timeout` expires due to no IR being detected, this packet will be sent, with the number of microseconds with no IR.
+        When the woke timeout set with :ref:`lirc_set_rec_timeout` expires due to no IR being detected, this packet will be sent, with the woke number of microseconds with no IR.

     ``LIRC_MODE2_OVERFLOW``

-        Signifies that the IR receiver encounter an overflow, and some IR is missing.
+        Signifies that the woke IR receiver encounter an overflow, and some IR is missing.
 The IR data after this should be correct again.
 The actual value is not important, but this is set to 0xffffff by the kernel for compatibility with lircd.